Notes on Randomized Algorithms: Data stream computation

 \subsubsection{Finding heavy hitters}

 Here we want to find the heaviest elements in the set: those indices $i$ for which $a_{i}$ exceeds $φ\norm*{a}_{1}$ for some constant threshold $0 < φ ≤ 1$.

-The easy case is when increments are non-negative (for the general case, see the paper), and uses a method from a previous paper by Charikar~\etal~\cite{CharikarCF2004}.
+We assume that all $c_t$ are non-negative.
 Because $\norm*{a}_1 = ∑_i a_i$, we know that there will be at most $1/φ$ heavy hitters.
 But the tricky part is figuring out which elements they are.

+The output at any stage will be approximate in the following sense: it is guaranteed that any $i$ such that $a_i ≥ φ \norm*{a}_1$ is included, and each $i$ with $a_i < (φ-ε)$ that previously appeared in the stream is included with probability at most $1-δ$.
+This is similar to what we would get if we just ran a point query on all possible $i$, but (a) there are many possible $i$ and (b) we won't ever output an $i$ we've never seen.

-Instead of trying to find the elements after the fact, we extend the data structure and update procedure to track all the heavy elements found so far (stored in a heap), as well as $\norm*{a}_{1} = ∑ c_{t}$.
-When a new increment $(i,c)$ comes in, we first update the count-min structure and then do a point query on $a_{i}$; if $\hat{a}_{i} ≥ φ\norm*{a}_{1}$, we insert $i$ into the heap, and if not, we delete $i$ along with any other value whose stored point-query estimate has dropped below threshold.
+The trick is to extend the data structure and update procedure to track all the heavy elements found so far (stored in a heap, with the minimum estimate at the top), as well as $\norm*{a}_{1} = ∑ c_{t}$.
+When a new increment $(i,c)$ comes in, we first update the count-min structure and then do a point query on $a_{i}$; if $\hat{a}_{i} ≥ φ\norm*{a}_{1}$, we insert $i$ into the heap.
+We also delete any elements at the top of the heap that have a point-query estimate below threshold.

-The trick here is that the threshold $φ\norm*{a}_{1}$ only increases over time (remember that we are assuming non-negative increments).
-So if some element $i$ is below threshold at time $t$, it can only go above threshold if it shows up again, and we have a probability of at least $1-δ$ of including it then.
-This means that every heavy hitter appears in the heap with probability at least $1-δ$.

-The total space cost for this data structure is the cost of the count-min structure plus the cost of the heap; this last part will be $O((1+ε)/\phi)$ with reasonably high probability, since this is the maximum number of elements that have weight at least $\phi\norm*{a}_1/(1+ε)$, the minimum needed to get an apparent weight of $\phi\norm*{a}_1$ even after taking into account the error in the count-min structure.
+Because $\hat{a}_i ≥ a_i$, every heavy hitter is correctly identified.
+However, it's possible that an index stops being a heavy hitter at some point (because the threshold $φ\norm{a}_1$ rose since we included it).
+In this case it may get removed from the heap, but if it becomes a heavy hitter again, we'll put it back.